tanvirgh/AccordDemo/README.md

 mvn spring-boot:run

+### UML diagram
+the UML diagram image will be found under projectrool/uml folder.

 ### Logging
 Request and response logs are stored in the logs directory under the project root.
 Ensure the directory exists, or it will be created automatically when you run the application.